TimurIslamgulov/TimurIslamgulov/README.md

 - 👋 Hi, I’m @TimurIslamgulov
 - 👀 I’m interested in data sciene, machine learning, neural nets, genetic algorithms, teaching python
-- 🌱 I’m currently learning DS from Yandex.

 - 💞️ I’m looking to collaborate on international company.
-- 📫 How to reach me Ufa, Russia
+- 📫 How to reach me Sirius, Russia

 <!---
 TimurIslamgulov/TimurIslamgulov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.